llevonick/comp20-llevonick/mbta/README.txt

 on, so I commented out all marker creation other than the Red Line station's and the Red Line train's but left all rail polylines.

-I did not collaborate with anyone on this assignment.
+I did not collaborate with anyone on my assignment.
+After I had finished the project Ki Ki Chan reached out to me for help with the infowindows based on my piazza post and I gave her some general advice!

 In order to calculate the distace between 2 geopoints with the Haversine formula for this assignment, the following link was used in order to implement